Becoming a part of the Deaf Community

 There are various special events and get-togethers for people in the Deaf Community.
 For example, the Australian Deaf Games and the Deaflympics are held every four years.
 The next Australian Deaf Games will be held 2022 and the Deaflympics will be in 2021.
 There are also a range of national gatherings of deaf political and cultural organisations.

-People in the Deaf Community sometimes have different values compared to everyone else.
 While attitudes have changed considerably in recent times, there’s still a tendency among some hearing people to view deaf children as ‘disadvantaged’ or ‘disabled’.
 Many deaf adults with deaf children disagree with that assessment.
 With children who are born deaf having deaf parents, many in the community view it as being part of a rich culture passed on by relatives, peers and friends.

 Meeting deaf adults